 We developed and use the "Greif Business System," a quantitative, systematic and disciplined process, to improve productivity, increase profitability, reduce costs and drive shareholder value.
-During the fourth quarter 2014, we announced our new transformation initiative, which is a holistic plan to improve our financial performance and reward our shareholders.
-At its core, this plan is intended to restructure the company by enhancing the Greif Business System through refocused efforts on operational efficiency, customer service, working capital, and sourcing and supply chain; reducing complexity; the consolidation and optimization of our manufacturing network; the sale of selected non-core assets; the reduction of selling, general, and administrative ("SG&A") costs; and implementing growth initiatives.
-We are currently in the execution phase of the transformation initiative and expect our work plans to continue through early 2018.
+During the fourth quarter 2014, we announced a transformation initiative, which was a holistic plan to improve our financial performance and reward our shareholders.
+At its core, this plan restructured the company by enhancing the Greif Business System through refocused efforts on operational efficiency, customer service excellence, working capital, and sourcing and supply chain; reducing complexity; the consolidation and optimization of our manufacturing network; the sale of selected non-core assets; the reduction of selling, general, and administrative ("SG&A") costs; and implementing growth initiatives.
+As of the fourth quarter of 2017, we have completed our transformation initiative.
+We intend to continue to utilize the Greif Business System to operate with the financial discipline that underlined the transformation initiative and anticipate the full year benefit of the fiscal 2017 initiatives to be realized in fiscal 2018.